jameshfisher/jameshfisher.com/_posts/2017-01-30-how-to-read-man-pages.md

 ---
-title: "How do I read `man` pages?"
+title: How do I read `man` pages?
+tags:
+  - man
+  - posix
+  - c
+  - documentation
+  - programming
+taggedAt: '2024-03-26'
 ---

 UNIX systems traditionally come with a built-in manual.
 How do we read it?